Care sheet for the Burmese python (Python molurus bivittatus).

 Burmese pythons prefer temperatures in the mid-80s Fahrenheit.
 Slightly cooler temperatures are allowable at night.
 Indeed, cooler night temperatures are essential to breeding Burmese pythons, should you desire to eventually undertake this endeavor.

 Because Burmese pythons require temperatures above what we consider comfortable in our homes, it is necessary to raise the temperature of the enclosure with a supplemental heat source.
 This heat can be provided in several ways.
-I prefer to use a heat pad, such as the Zilla Heat Pad, or heat tape underneath the enclosure.
+I prefer to use a heat pad or heat tape underneath the enclosure.
 Heat pads or undertank heaters are available in many pet shops that stock reptile supplies.
 They provide safe, even heating for smaller enclosures.
 Heat tape is also available and serves the same purpose, although it allows more flexibility in heating larger areas more economically.
 Various types of snake heat lamps are also available and effective, as well.
 There are many types of reptile heat lamps and fixtures you can choose from.

 It is important, though, to give the snake some choice in determining its own temperature.
 In the wild, the animal would be able to thermoregulate by freely moving between warmer or cooler areas.
 These choices are limited in captivity, but by proper heater placement, it is possible to give the snake some control over its own temperature.
 You should have a hot side, and a cool side.
 The hot spot is species specific.
 The maximum thermal gradient can be obtained by placing the heater at one end of the enclosure rather than in the center.
 It will be warmer nearer the heater and cooler as the distance from the heater increases.
 This will give the snake a wider range of choices in regulating its own temperature.